Welcome to the Wrapped In Jamie CAL. I am soooo excited to share this Crochet Along with you.

 I have been working on this project for a year by the time it will be released.
 Can you believe it?
 I had no idea that it takes so long to prepare a CAL.
 Maybe I should have started with something smaller, but now it is almost finished anyway, so we might as well go with it.

-The End Project
+The Project And Your Options

 For more information about yardage and yarn recommendations, please visit this post.

 The project is designed to suit an inquisitive beginner or intermediate crocheter.
 Most stitches are basic and special stitches are usually explained in detail.
 There will be video tutorials for all squares, which should make following along even easier.
+For those who prefer charts, they will be available, too.

 Size will depend on your choice of yarn.
 I have used three different types of yarn as specified below, which gives me a variety of not only size, but also different looks and feels.